Lyft customers being charged for fake damage

-(NewsNation) — Consumers are getting incorrectly and unfairly charged by Lyft drivers for damages they didn’t leave behind, according to a NewsNation investigation.
+(NewsNation) — Consumers are getting incorrectly and unfairly charged by Lyft drivers for damages they didn’t leave behind.

 On a recent trip to Miami, Emily Eliseo did what she’s done countless times before: She ordered a Lyft, and her ride was short and unmemorable — until she got home.